pace/bricks/README.md

 Use `make testserver` to test logging and tracing with postgres, redis and external http service.
 Use `make docker.all` to create/start all docker containers.

+## Configuration

+All of the microservices follow the [TWELVE-FACTOR APP](https://12factor.net/) standard of environment based configuration.

 ### http/jsonapi

 In `http/jsonapi/generator/internal` multiple test APIs can be found.
 The